Large potential reduction in economic damages under UN mitigation targets

 We apply methods in computer vision to train a convolutional neural network to identify features in daytime satellite imagery informative of socioeconomic conditions.
 We perform a ridge-regression exercise combining the CNN with georeferenced data from household surveys in Uganda, Tanzania, Nigeria, Malawi, and Rwanda to generate fine-scale “poverty maps,” which estimate the distribution of consumption expenditure and asset wealth.
 We emphasize the entire pipeline uses only freely accessible data and software, enabling straightforward replication and potential scalability.

-Dispersion of temperature exposure and economic growth: evidence from panel data with implications for climate change and global inequality
+Dispersion of temperature exposure and economic growth: panel evidence with implications for climate change and global inequality

-(thesis supervised by Prof. Elizabeth Baldwin and Prof. Sir David Hendry)
+(M.Phil thesis supervised by Prof. Elizabeth Baldwin and Prof. David F. Hendry)

 Welfare implications of remote sensing-assisted methods of targeting aid